 Note: If a student is placed in Level A in CARS, they should also be placed in Level A in STARS.

 Conducting the Placement Test: The Placement Test is best conducted at either the end of the school year or at the beginning of the following year.
 See the Assign/Reset Placement Test Guide to assign or reset the Placement Test for your students.
 Teachers with School administrator access rights can take control of the Placement Test Settings.
 If you would like a more vigorous test, you can choose 2 otherwise, 1 would be a good starting point.
 See the Placement Test Settings Guide for more information.

 How to Administer the Placement Test

-- In the Placement Centre, students will be assigned to their individual placement level based on their year level.
+- In the Placement Centre, students will be assigned to their individual placement level based on their year of birth.

 - Instruct students to click Start Test and complete the chosen level placement test.

 The placement test will take at least 45 minutes to complete.
 Completion times will vary as each student’s reading capability is different.
 If time is limited, teachers with School administrator access rights can reduce the number of tests in the Placement Test Settings.
 If the student could not complete the placement test within the class period, they can stop and resume the placement test again at any time.